thirionlogan/snack-fund/README.md

 ### `npm run migrate`

-Runs all database migrations that haven't been run yet.
+This script runs all database migrations.

 ### `npm run rollback`

-Rolls back all database migrations. **This will delete all data in the database.**
+This script rolls back all database migrations. **This will delete all data in the database.**

 ### `npm run seed`

-Seeds a migrated database with some sample data. **This will delete all previous data.**
+This script seeds a migrated database with some sample data. **This will delete all previous data.**

 ### `npm run hooks`